 Some switches come pre-wired and powered.
 You can also add power to manual switch machines with aftermarket motors.
 Model switches are generally powered by one of two devices.

 - Twin-Coil machines use a simple twin-coiled electromagnet to throw the points.
-These are inexpensive and commonly found in factory-powered switches.
-Disadvantages include a very fast action and high, though brief, Amperage draw.
+These are commonly found in factory-powered switches.
+Disadvantages include a very fast action and high, though brief, amperage draw.

 08 of 11